 Provide each classroom block with two 10,000L water harvesting tanks plus guttering

-Activities» Purchase and install one additional water tank with guttering for Classroom Block 1 (one tank is already on site)
+Activities» Purchase and install two large water tanks with guttering for Classroom Block 1 (2016)

 » Purchase and install two water tanks with guttering for Classroom Block 2 once it has been constructed

 » Purchase and install two water tanks with guttering for Classroom Block 3 once it has been constructed

 The aim will have been met when all three classroom blocks are equipped with two water tanks and guttering per block

 Reliable access to clean drinking water will reduce the incidence of gastrointestinal infections in the pupils and staff at Uphill Junior School.
 Provision of water (and soap) for hand washing after using the latrines/before eating will also reduce the incidence of disease and help to keep the whole school community healthy.
 Health data collected by the community nurse will be monitored by Trustees on their visits to Uphill Junior School to assess the anticipated benefits